 In 1970, the Volunteers-In-Parks (VIP) program started with a few hundred volunteers.
 Today, more than 246,000 VIPs donate their time, skills, and talents to the National Park Service every year.
 The George and Helen Hartzog Awards for Outstanding Volunteer Service recognize the exemplary contributions of these very important people.
 Interested in volunteering?
 Find out how to get involved!

-The National Park Service is honored to recognize the 2013 recipients:
+The National Park Service is honored to recognize the 2014 recipients: